 To calculate total hours between start and end time, the formula in D5 is:

-The Excel MAX function returns the largest numeric value in a range of values.
-The MAX function ignores empty cells, the logical values TRUE and FALSE, and text values.
+The Excel MAX function returns the largest numeric value in the data provided.
+MAX ignores empty cells, the logical values TRUE and FALSE, and text values.

 Excel Formula Training